MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -RootKey

-Specifies a root key of a registry type condition.
+Specifies a root key of a Registry Setting type condition.

 ```yaml
 Type: RegistryRootKeyType